study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 27: THE ELEVENTH COUNTER - "THE SHORT SPRING WITH 2 THRUSTS FOLLOWING"
+### COUNTER 27: THE ELEVENTH COUNTER - "THE SHORT SPRING WITH 2 THRUSTS FOLLOWING"

 **Original Text:** *The xjth callyde ye ſhort ſpryng wt ij foynes folowyng A profur A rake wt a quarter full An other voyde lyghtly pley a ſhort ſpryng voydyng bake the lyffte legge ſette handſ uppon the ſwerde ſettyng up a foyne by the lyffte ſhuldr bryng hyt forth be fore you ſete in yor lyffte legge wt a ſuche an other foyne att hys face folowyde wyth ye ryght legge lyghtly pley a quarter full wt an other voyde And be att yor ſtoppe*